-When power is applied to the ADF7023-J (through the VDDBAT1/VDDBAT2 pins), it registers a power-on reset (POR) event and transitions to the PHY_OFF state.
+When power is applied to the ADF7023 (through the VDDBAT1/ VDDBAT2 pins), it registers a power-on reset event (POR) and transitions to the PHY_OFF state.
 The BBRAM memory is unknown, the packet RAM memory is cleared to 0x00, and the MCR memory is reset to its default values.
 The host processor should use the following procedure to complete the initialization sequence:

-- Bring the CS pin of the SPI low and wait until the MISO output goes high. - 2.
-Issue the CMD SYNC command. - 3.
-Wait for the CMD_READY bit in the status word to go high. - 4.
-Configure the part by writing to all 64 of the BBRAM registers. - 5.
+- 1. Bring the \overline{CS} pin of the SPI low and wait until the MISO output goes high. - 2.
+Poll status word and wait for the CMD_READY bit to go high. - 3.
+Configure the part by writing to all 64 of the BBRAM registers. - 4.
 Issue the CMD_CONFIG_DEV command so that the radio settings are updated using the BBRAM values.

-The ADF7023-J is now configured in the PHY_OFF state.
+The ADF7023 is now configured in the PHY_OFF state.